JHB9876/DTRO-NPP/README.md

 - stopping - stopping briefly to pick up or drop off passengers
 - no stopping - stopping, loading, unloading, and parking are all prohibited; not a typical travel lane
 - travel - represents curbside lanes typically intended for moving vehicles, like bus lanes, bike lanes, and rush-hour-only travel lanes; implies that parking, loading, unloading, and stopping are prohibited.
-- no travel - no travel allowed; implies it could be used for other activities
+- no travel - no travel allowed; implies it could be used for other activities_

+This approach might be considered to be a bit simplified in the context of D-TRO data.